silviot/edx-platform-wiki/Draft-API-Spec.md

 @ormsbee: Why are we exposing the XBlock Type's schema?

+@ormsbee: Will XBlock Types have versions?
+Authors?

+@ormsbee: What is the use case for this?
+Studio querying to see what XBlock types are available for authoring?
+If so, does it need any additional information about how to categorize them?

 ## XBlock Type Detail [/v1/xblock_types/{id}]
 + Parameters
     + id (required, string, `schema_ex`)